1: DRY VAN DRIVERS

 The employment security is great, as trucking is always in high demand and there’s a significant shortage of qualified drivers (estimates show that there is a 100,000 driver shortage in the trucking industry today).
 Salaries are always going up (median pay in 2018 was $ 66,711).
 Add bonuses, insurance, free travel opportunities, flexibility and a love of equipment and driving, and it is hard to find another profession that can yield so many benefits with no expectation of higher education.

-Not everyone is cut for a life on the road, but if you’re interested in making a career in truck driving, these are the driving jobs that are always in demand:
+Not everyone wants a life on the road, but if you’re interested in a career in truck driving, these are the driving jobs that are always in demand:

 # 1: DRY VAN DRIVERS

 This is a gateway job when you first start out in the trucking industry.
-Dry van trucks are the single trailer vehicles with rectangle containers that we see most often on the roads, carrying all kinds of freight – from non-perishable goods to factory parts.
+Dry van trucks are the single trailer vehicles with rectangle containers that we see most often on the roads.
+They carry all kinds of freight – from non-perishable goods to factory parts.
 Dry van trucks are easy to drive, and often, the drivers don’t have to unload the trucks themselves.

 # 2: FLAT BED DRIVERS

 Driving flat bed trucks is a lot more complicated.
-This is partly because the goods have to be loaded in different ways, depending on what they are, with chains, binders, straps and tarps.
-Therefore, drivers have to be very familiar with the material they are transporting, and not mind the significant amount of physical exertions that come with the job.
+This is partly because the goods have to be loaded in different ways.
+It depends on what you’re transporting.
+Therefore, drivers have to be very familiar with the material.
+They also have to be comfortable with the significant amount of physical exertions that come with the job.